-In C programming language, programmers can specify their own name to variable, array, pointer, function, lable etc...
-Identifier is a collection of characters which acts as name of variable, function, array, pointer, strcture, lable etc...
-In other words, an identifier can be defined as user defined name to identify an enity uniquely in c programming language that name may be of variable name, function name, array name, pointer name, structure name or a lable.
+In C programming language, programmers can specify their own name to a variable, array, pointer, function, etc...
+An identifier is a collection of characters which acts as the name of variable, function, array, pointer, structure, etc...
+In other words, an identifier can be defined as the user-defined name to identify an entity uniquely in the c programming language that name may be of the variable name, function name, array name, pointer name, structure name or a label.

 Identifier is a user defined name of an entity to identify it uniquely during the program execution

 Here, marks and studentName are identifiers.

 - An identifier can contain letters (UPPERCASE and lowercase), numerics & underscore symbol only.